 When I googled other articles about chess improvement, I saw a sad picture with the following problems:

-1. Most articles with headlines about getting better at chess are actually about how/what to study.
+1. Most articles with headlines about how to get better at chess are actually about how/what to study.
 But as you’ll see soon, chess improvement isn’t about just studying.

 2. Most of their advice can’t be applicable to different levels at the same time.